Skip to main content

 • graphics

-The graphics of the game have received overwhelmingly negative feedback, with many users describing them as outdated, bland, and reminiscent of 1990s titles.
-Critics highlight issues such as poor visibility, low-resolution textures, and a clunky user interface, which detract from the overall gameplay experience.
+The graphics of the game have received overwhelmingly negative feedback, with many users describing them as outdated, bland, and reminiscent of titles from the 1990s.
+Critics highlight issues such as poor resolution, clunky user interface, and a lack of detail that detracts from the overall gameplay experience.
 While some players appreciate the nostalgic aspect of the graphics, the consensus is that significant improvements are needed to meet modern standards.

 • “The graphics are great and the maps are fun.”